To establish a renewable electricity standard, and for other purposes.

 Sponsor.
 Representative for Colorado's 2nd congressional district.
 Democrat.

 Length: 25 pages

-This bill was introduced on December 4, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 4, 2013, in a previous session of Congress, but it did not receive a vote.

 Dec 4, 2013